pranavmanivannan/librarian/README.md

     MissingSymbolsError,
 }

-/// When parsing there are two types of errors: json errors and parsing errors.
+/// When parsing there are multiple types of errors including json, utf8, and parsing errors.
-/// Parsing errors require custom errors.
 /// Creating a parsing error enum clarifies the error handling while still revealing exactly what caused the error.
 #[derive(Debug)]
 pub enum ParseError {
     JsonError(serde_json::Error),
     ParsingError,
+    Utf8Error(std::string::FromUtf8Error),
 }

 /// When pushing to InfluxDB, there are multiple errors that may occur within one function.
 To elegantly handle errors,